SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Evaluation of Cloud Services

 \subsection{RQ4: Pricing}

 We compare the average cost of executing a workflow and estimate the prices, as shown in Table~\ref{tab:platforms:pricing}, p.~\pageref{tab:platforms:pricing}.
 Functions invoked during the execution of a workflow are billed based on the integral of memory and duration.
 Figure~\ref{fig:eval:pricing} visualizes the cost of workflow execution split into two groups: function execution (opaque) and the cost of orchestrating the state machine (hatched).
 Note that, due to Azure's billing and measurement system, we could only retrieve an average cost value over all workflow invocations.
 Even though the Trip Booking benchmark is a simple pipeline with error catching, running it with workflow orchestration still adds significant state transition costs.
 Azure is the most expensive service for the 1000Genome benchmark.
 Google Cloud is the most expensive for MapReduce due to the high number of state transitions.
 AWS Step Functions are the most expensive solution for the other four benchmarks because functions cost $6.7\times$ more for computation than Google Cloud Functions.
-The price charged for state transitions is nearly identical between AWS and Google Cloud, even though AWS charges $2.5\times$ more: the AWS state language requires fewer states to implement the benchmarks (Table~\ref{tab:eval:critical:cold-starts}).
+The price charged for state transitions is nearly identical between AWS and Google Cloud, even though AWS charges $2.5\times$ more: the AWS state language requires fewer states to implement the benchmarks (Table~\ref{tab:eval:critical:cold-starts}). \eurosys{Overall, we observe that Azure is expensive for workflows where it is also the slowest platform, such as for 1000Genome, but offers the cheapest pricing for benchmarks it also executes fastest, such as ML and MapReduce.
+Contrary to that, AWS shows high pricing for benchmarks it is fastest, such as Video Analysis and ExCamera}